Are Personal Loans Taxable and Considered Income?

 When a lender cancels or forgives all or part of your debt, the IRS considers that amount income.

 It’s important to note that not all canceled debts are considered taxable income by the IRS.
 Some types of loan forgiveness programs may come with exceptions.
-If your debt is canceled as a gift or inheritance, or qualifies for farm indebtedness, you will not have to report the cancellation as income.
+If your debt is canceled as a gift or inheritance, or qualifies for farm indebtedness, you do not have to report the cancellation as income.

-Debt canceled through bankruptcy does not have to be reported to the IRS.
+Also, debt canceled through bankruptcy does not have to be reported to the IRS.

 Loans from family or friends

-When you borrow money from family or friends, the IRS may view the transaction differently than a traditional bank loan.
 If the loan terms are not clearly documented with a repayment plan and interest, the IRS could classify the funds as a gift rather than a loan.
 If a portion of the loan is later forgiven, the forgiven amount could be considered a gift, which might require the lender to file a gift tax return if it exceeds the annual exclusion limit.

-To avoid confusion or unexpected taxes, create a written agreement outlining the loan amount, repayment schedule and any interest charged.
+To avoid confusion or unexpected taxes, you should create a written agreement outlining the loan amount, repayment schedule and any interest charged.
 This documentation helps prove to the IRS that the money was a legitimate loan rather than income or a taxable gift.

 Can I deduct the interest from my personal loan?